So, you think you’re ready to invest in a new website? That’s exciting!

 - Ability to collaborate in-person

-Most web projects don’t require in-person meetings, and most communication happens asynchronously (like email) anyway.
+Most web projects don’t require in-person meetings, and most communication happens over email or the phone anyway.
 How do you like to work?

 - Do you want to work one-on-one or with a team of people?
 There are benefits to both scenarios (read more about the types of agencies).
 Working one-on-one will allow you to work closely with your developer, which typically gives them a deeper understanding of your needs.
 Working with a team can spark more ideas and give you more perspectives to consider.

 - Check for reviews, references, and portfolio.
-You’ll never be 100% certain the web developers you are choosing between are reliable— but there are many trust factors that can give you a good sense.
-Check for online reviews (like Google listings, Yelp, Facebook, etc.) ask for references from their other clients, and make sure they have an accessible portfolio of their work.
+You’ll never be 100% certain the web developers you are trying to choose between are reliable— but there are many trust factors that can give you a good sense.
+Check for online reviews (like Google listings, Yelp, Facebook, etc.), ask for references from their other clients, and make sure they have an accessible portfolio of their work.
 All of these things can give you a good sense of what it’s like working with their agency.

 A website is a serious investment in your business— at least, it should be.
 Hiring anyone to do work that you might not necessarily fully understand is risky.